 Effective acoustical design may be invisible to most people, but the benefits are easy to see.
 Employees will be more comfortable at work knowing they have spaces for privacy and connection—where they won’t disturb others who are concentrating on focused tasks nearby.
 It may take some additional effort, but designing with speech privacy in mind will help keep employees happy, engaged, and productive at work.

-Lean more about designing workspaces for speech privacy
+Lean more about designing workspaces for speech privacy and intelligibility.

 Download Haworth’s Workplace Acoustical Performance white paper